Speak it.

 Every dictation shows the raw transcript beside the cleaned-up result.
 Type a messy sentence below and watch the clean-up run live — then copy the result.

-Your voice never lingers — and it stays yours.
+Your voice stays yours.

 Questions, answered.